bevyengine/bevy/_release-content/release-notes/settings.md

 }
 ```

-Add `PreferencesPlugin` with a unique [reverse-domain] app name, and your settings groups are
+Adding `PreferencesPlugin` with a unique [reverse-domain] app name will automatically load your settings groups
-automatically loaded on startup and inserted as resources:
+on startup and insert them as resources:

 ```rust
 app.add_plugins(PreferencesPlugin::new("com.example.mygame"));
 ```

-From there, read them like any other resource:
+Once the settings groups are added, you can read them like any other resource:

 ```rust
 fn adjust_volume(audio: Res<AudioSettings>, mut music: ResMut<AudioSink>) {